 How does Manual Lymphatic Drainage (MLD) work?

-Who can perform Manual Lymphatic Drainage (MLD)?
+Who performs Manual Lymphatic Drainage (MLD)?

 What is Simple Lymphatic Drainage (SLD)?